Camp Mystic: History

 The camp was founded in 1926 by E. J. Stewart, under the name Stewart's Camp for Girls.
 It offered a single eight-week session each summer.
 In July 1932, the camp suffered a flash flood which washed away several cabins, but no fatalities were reported.
-In 1937, the camp was purchased by the Stacy family, who have maintained ownership ever since.
-Since 1939, the camp has been an all-girls camp.
-By 1934 and until at least June 1942, the camp hosted a ten-day Aquatic School led by the Red Cross.
+In 1937, the camp was purchased by the Stacy family, who have maintained ownership ever since.By 1934 and until at least June 1942, the camp hosted a ten-day Aquatic School led by the Red Cross.
 Although the camp is Christian, some Jewish Texans also sent their children there, as there were no Jewish summer camps in the area in the 1930s.